Know Before You Go

 Outer layer

-Your outerwear is key to keeping you warm and dry.
-We recommend a waterproof or water resistant jacket and pants.
-They can be insulated or just a shell — it's all up to your personal preference.
+Your outer layer is key to keeping you warm and dry.
+We recommend a waterproof or water-resistant jacket and pants.
+They can be insulated or just a shell — it's all up to your personal preference and the weather where you'll be skiing or riding.

 Helmets

-We recommend everyone wear a helmet, but ski or ride as if you’re not.
-Keep in mind: Helmets will not prevent fatalities or serious head injuries, but they are most effective at preventing injuries at slower speeds.
+Everyone should wear a helmet.
+Helmets cannot prevent all head injuries and they are most effective at preventing injuries at slower speeds.
 Make sure your helmet is properly fitted and your chin strap is fastened.
-Most ski areas rent helmets to the public.
+Most ski areas rent helmets.

 Eyewear

-Ski goggles are important not only to protect your eyesight, but also to make sure you can see in any condition.
-If you're just starting out, we recommend finding a pair of goggles with mid-light lenses.
-That way, you can see in both sunny and cloudy conditions.
+Goggles are important not only to protect your eyesight, but also to make sure you can see in any condition.
+We recommend finding a pair of goggles with mid-light lenses so you can see in both sunny and cloudy conditions.

-Bright sun reflects off the snow and other surfaces, and you don't want to risk damage to your eyes.
-Wear a pair of sunglasses or goggles that filter out harmful UV rays.
+Bright sun reflects off the snow, and can damage uncovered eyes.
+Wear sunglasses or goggles that filter out harmful UV rays.

 Sunscreen

-You've probably seen a lot of skiers and riders rocking goggle tans.
+You've probably seen skiers and riders rocking goggle tans.
 Those are cool, but protecting your skin is even cooler.
 Always wear sunscreen on the mountain.
 Many ski areas will have sunscreen available in their ticket offices and in their retail shops, either free of charge or for purchase.

 Gloves and Mittens